 Students who wish to drop from the international externship program must do so by May 1st in order to receive a 100% tuition and fee refund.
 The $750 tuition deposit is non-refundable.

 Students who withdraw from the program and/or the individual course after May 1st are not eligible for a tuition or fee refund.
 Additionally, a neutral grade of “W” will be entered on the transcript.
 Requests to withdraw from the program must be sent from the student's USF email address to email@example.com and must be sent on or before the last day of the program.

 According to University policy and upon registration, students must provide proof of health insurance coverage for the entire duration of the program (5 weeks or longer.)

-Interns must file weekly timesheets and weekly reflections with the USF Program Director.
+In addition, externs must file weekly timesheets and weekly reflections with the USF Program Director and Coordinator.

-Please note the following limits set by our academic policies:
+Please note the following limits set by the School of Law's Academic Policies:

-The limitation applies to all externships and other non-classroom credit earning activities (including Directed Research, Street Law, advocacy competitions, journals, ASP tutors, etc.)
+This limitation applies to all externships and other non-classroom credit earning activities; including clinics, Directed Research, advocacy competitions, journals, ASP tutors, etc.

 *Summer 2020 Budget will be updated in January 2020